 - Storage: 512 GB SSD

-Why it is good: This is the cheapest functional option for PhD work.
-While it lacks the premium finish of a Mac, it handles writing and basic research tasks perfectly well if your budget is limited.
+Why it is good: This is the best budget laptop for PhD students.
+While it lacks the premium magnesium finish of a ThinkPad, it handles Word, Zotero, and heavy web browsing without lag.
+If you need a functional research tool for under £600, this is the most reliable option.

-Best Laptop for PhD Students in Economics, Psychology, Education Research
+Best Laptop for Research Students in Economics, Psychology, and Education

 1. Lenovo Yoga 9i Gen 10 (Aura Edition)